devosoft/Empirical/doc/library/evolve/evolve.md

 Available statistics include:

 - Mean/max/min/sum/variance pairwise distance
-- Colless-like index (a variant of the Colless index adjusted for trees with multifurcations)
+- Colless-like index (a variant of the Colless index adjusted for trees with multifurcations) {cite:p}`mirSoundCollesslikeBalance2018`
-- Sackin index
+- Sackin index {cite:p}`sackinGoodBadPhenograms1972`
-- Phylogenetic diversity
+- Phylogenetic diversity {cite:p}`faithConservationEvaluationPhylogenetic1992`

 #### Efficiency

 Tracking phylogenies can be computationally expensive.
 We have sought to keep the computational overhead as low as possible.

-We also provide the option to remove all taxa that died before a certain time point (the `remove_before` method).
+We also provide the option to remove all taxa that died before a certain time point (the {cpp:func}`Systematics::RemoveBefore` method).
 Use this with caution, as it will inhibit the use of many phylogenetic topology metrics.
 In extreme cases it may be necessary to keep your memory footprint sufficiently low, though.

 If you need substantially higher efficiency (in terms of time or memory) or are working in a distributed computing environment (where having a centralized phylogeny tracker can pose a large bottleneck), check out the [hstrat library](https://github.com/mmore500/hstrat), which lets you sacrifice some precision to achieve lower computational overhead.

 #### Flexible output options

 At any time, you can tell the systematics manager to print out the full contents of its current phylogeny in a "snapshot" file.
 These files will be formatted according to the [Artificial Life Phylogeny Data Standard format](https://alife-data-standards.github.io/alife-data-standards/phylogeny.html).
 By default they will contain the following columns for each taxon: 1) unique ID, 2) ancestor list, 3) origin time, and 4) destruction time.
-However, you can add additional columns with the `add_snapshot_fun` method.
+However, you can add additional columns with the {cpp:func}`Systematics::AddSnapshotFun` method.

 You can also print information on a single lineage.